 STEP-3: Must pass the test for the skill Assessment

 Since Software Engineer comes under ICT and computing profession, an application for skills assessment should be lodged with the Australian Computer Society (ACS), as they are the authority of skills assessment for ICT occupations for migration purpose.
 In order to move further, the result must be positive.
 You can achieve a positive skill assessment if you make the below-mentioned documents ready before you apply:

 Degree Certificates: Mark sheets of each semester, Transcript, Final University Degree Certificate.

-STEP-4: Submit Expression of Interest through Skill Select:
+STEP-4: Submit Expression of Intrest through Skill Select

 You will be asked a series of questions online regarding the background of your education and work, skills & abilities, and another relevant history.
 ACS, as well as the Australian employers who may be finding employees of skill-set similar to you for hiring, will be reviewing your EOI.
 If you achieve a sponsor or nomination and your EOI meets the eligibility requirements of Visa 189, then you will be invited to apply for Visa 189.